-GF: 03/19/1970 amended CR: 04/20/1987 amended AC: 03/06/2011
+GF: 03/19/1970 amended CR: 04/20/1987

 American Diversity Requirement:

 - 1. All undergraduate students beginning with the incoming 1995 class (class of 1999) will be required to take one course, which focuses on diversity and pluralism in American society. - 2.
 Students will choose their course from a list of previously approved courses. - 3.
 This new requirement will not increase the size of the present core, but a course taken as part of a student's major, or as an elective my be double counted to fulfill this requirement.